K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ### <div id='3-2-4'/> 3.2.4.
 Management
 This chapter describes stored object management.

-Click "Management" menu at the left, and click "Saved Objects".
+Click the "Management" menu on the left, and click "Saved Objects".
 ![049]
 #### <div id='3-2-4-1'/> 3.2.4.1.
 Check Saved Objects
 Click "Dashboards" / "Searches" / "Visualization" and check each object list.